gilbert227/protein/README.md

 ```
 This is the custom made User Interface of the project, the user can easily submit the input arguments he/she wants to use to perform the provided algorithms.

 The second way is to use the Python Console.
-As most code in the project is designed to be used as a package, one must import these functions.
-For simplicity, import_packages.py imports all these immediately, do make sure to stay in this directory.
+As most code in the project is designed to be used as a package, one must import the code first.
+For simplicity, import_packages.py imports all these immediately for the user.
 Run:

 ```
 Python

-from import_packages import *
+>> from import_packages import *
 ```

 You are now in the Python Console and have access to all methods in the code.
 To get started, create a protein object:

 ```
-protein = Protein("your_protein_string", dim3=True)
+>> protein = Protein("your_protein_string", dim3=True)
 ```

 where your_protein_string is the protein which you want to fold and